codingburgas/sprint-eschool-codeforge-1/README.md

 </div>

 ## About
 **CodeForge** is a project designed to help you practice your skills in different subjects.
-We have 5 themes, and the questions will be picked from a question bank.
+We have 6 subjects, and the questions will be picked from a question bank.
 ## Features
 - **User-friendly interface** for practicing skills
 - **Multiple themes in a single test**